rexdivakar/rexdivakar.github.io/_posts/2022-06-07-docker_onboarding.md

 ---
-title: A beginner’s guide to Docker  --  how to create your first Docker application 🐳
+title: A beginner’s guide to Docker  —  How to create your first Docker application 🐳
 author: rexdivakar
 date: 2022-06-07 07:47:00
 categories: [containers, docker]